Welcome to #WeddingWednesday

 - Guest Books / Canvas or Decoration for the event: Guestbooks, are signing books where guests can enjoy your engagement photos as well as leave you a special message that will last forever.
 If you want a guestbook your session should be at least 2-3 months prior to the wedding.

 Puerto Rico is a beautiful archipelago in the Caribbean, comprised of three principal islands, Isla Grande (the main one), Vieques and Culebra.
-They all provide almost every scenery imaginable: desert, paradisiacal white/black/seashell sand beaches, mountain ranges and lush rainforest.
+They all provide almost every scenery imaginable: desert, paradisiacal white/black/seashell sand beaches, mountain ranges, and lush rainforests.
 Located strategically near the Equator, we have constant summer temperatures (~85F/30C) throughout the year.

 What does this all mean?
 We have a perfect day dress & bikini weather all year round.
 Layered outfits are discouraged, and a water bottle should always be handy...
 Because I don't like my clients to pass out mid-session. 😛